Why Your Crisper Drawer is Full of Regret (and What to Do About It)

 Sauces give life to the basics and can disguise even the saddest fridge-forgotten produce.

-5. Make Peace with Repetition
+5. Make Peace with Repetition - but switch it up every so often

 TL;DR

 The path to plant-based glory isn’t paved with 40-ingredient grain bowls and a farmer’s market haul that costs more than rent.
-It’s in the little choices: roasting your veg, reusing ingredients, leaning on sauces, and giving yourself permission to keep things simple.
+It’s in the little choices: batch-cooking your veg, reusing ingredients, leaning on sauces, and giving yourself permission to keep things simple.

 So next time you open your crisper drawer, let it be with purpose—not dread.
 You’ve got this.
 Your zucchini believes in you.